UK driving laws

 Driving without insurance in the UK is a serious offence.
 To stay on the right side of the law, get a quote from Hastings Direct today.

-Our insurance is Defaqto 5 Star rated, giving you the very best cover at a great price.
+Our Premier and Direct insurance policies are Defaqto 5 Star rated, giving you the very best cover at a great price.
 Find out more about the different types of vehicle insurance we offer:

 Both Hastings Direct and Hastings Premier policies provide personal accident cover, insurance for trips within the EU of up to 90 days, and much more.